-Trachoma disfigures and blinds three times as many women as men in the developing world.
+Trachoma disfigures and blinds three times as many women as men.
 Trachoma is a disease that is both preventable and treatable, yet trachoma is the second leading cause of blindness in the world.
 Trachoma begins in childhood with an acute infection and progresses over many years.
 If left untreated, this disease is painful, debilitating and will eventually lead to blindness,

 Orbis offers an inclusive community-based programme that offers freedom from trachoma for all, but specifically and deliberately target women and girls.
 Orbis will ensure that women are reached with vital health education so that they can protect themselves, and their children, from trachoma.
 They will be reached with treatment to cure current infections.
 They will have access to water and sanitation, and they will benefit from eye surgery in a way that they can easily access it.